MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-region-move.md

 - The person who requests the data region move must be assigned the global administrator role.
 - We must receive written approval confirming your awareness and agreement of the effect of the tenant migration on your organization.
-- You must provide a point of contact for after business hours during the migration.
+- Provide a point of contact for after business hours during the migration.

 ## Prepare

 The migration process moves all tenant data to the new region.
-The GUID assigned to datasets, reports, dashboards, and other content doesn’t change.
+The GUID assigned to datasets, reports, dashboards, and other content don’t change.
 However, there are some limitations you should be aware of and preparation steps you need to take.

 ### Awareness